Eliminate manual routing

 Every workflow step is logged — who approved, when, and what data they acted on.
 Essential for compliance and continuous improvement.

 Workflow Automation is part of PHASE 2: PROCESS AUTOMATION.
+Sequence it around the records and workflows it depends on.

 Defined process maps for the workflows you're automating.
 You cannot automate a process that isn't documented — you'll just move chaos faster.
 ERP and OMS must be the source of truth for the data the workflows act on.